Madhuri-Buddhadev/my-portfolio/README.md

 # my-portfolio
-This is my orofessional portfolio
+This is my professional portfolio